 Apparently I’m a Previvor

-While writing my latest book, I discovered I had a gene mutation of CHEK2 (see page 22-23 of my latest book Younger for more details.).
+While writing my latest book, I discovered I had a mutation of the gene CHEK2 (see page 22-23 of my latest book Younger for more details.).
 That makes me a “previvor” in the new parlance of breast cancer. (“Previvors” are people who are survivors of a predisposition to cancer but who haven’t had the disease.
 This group includes individuals who carry a hereditary mutation, a family history of cancer, or some other predisposing factor.)
 Discovering the mutation made it difficult to feel whole.
 I have other genes that cause me to make more dangerous estrogens, the type that cause DNA mutations and increase the risk of breast cancer (more on that in a minute), and I haven’t been able to silence them despite my best efforts and protocols.

 As I gathered information about CHEK2 and whether screening or surgery made the most sense, friends, family members, personal and professional experience, and the media certainly influenced my decision.
 A relative underwent mastectomies for another faulty gene.
 When I saw her next, she hiked up her shirt to show me her gorgeous new breasts post prophylactic mastectomy.
 Certainly, Angelina Jolie raised controversy with her gene mutation and then going public in a New York Times Op-ed about her prophylactic oophorectomies and mastectomies to reduce her risk of breast and ovarian cancer.
 While there were some positive role models, I wanted to make my decision based on the latest data and from a whole, integrated place.